 landing pad at Thornhaugh, Peterborough.
 Pilot and all 3 passengers died.

 www.aaib.gov.uk/publications/bulletins/november_2008/as355f2_twin_squirrel__g_bypa.cfmAIRCRAFT FALLING JUST OUTSIDE THE CRITERIA FOR ENTRY

 Note.
-These two serious accidents had direct connections with Liverpool
+These four serious accidents had direct connections with Liverpool

 aircraft, but did not occur on the sector departing or arriving at Liverpool.